 - Photos of the accident

-Speak to a Car Accident Attorney in Glendale
+Speak to an Auto Accident Attorney in Glendale

-At Binder & Associates, we take the time to learn about our clients so that we can provide the highest level of representation in every case.
+At Binder Law Group, PLC, our Glendale auto accident lawyers take the time to learn about our clients so that we can provide the highest level of representation in every case.
 We are committed to helping you and your family recover from a car crash by ensuring you are familiar with your rights and by securing the amount of compensation you are legally entitled to and need to protect your health and well-being.

-Binder & Associates is an award winning and top-rated personal injury law firm in Los Angeles County.
-To arrange for a free consultation with a car accident attorney in Glendale, please call (626) 793-9124.
+Binder Law Group, PLC is an award-winning and top-rated personal injury law firm in Los Angeles County.
+To arrange for a free consultation with a personal injury attorney in Glendale, please call (626) 793-9124.